TRshaqOat/web102_prework/README.md

 ## Notes

-Some challenges that I faced while creating this website were most definitely the new terms and syntax I had to learn.
-I never before used some of these including reduce and filter.
-However I managed to figure out what needed to be done and expanded my knowledge in the process of finishing this website.
+Some challenges I faced while creating this website were the new terms and syntax I had to learn.
+I have never before used some of these including reduce and filter.
+However, I managed to figure out what needed to be done and expanded my knowledge in the process of finishing this website.

+Below are all the codes I unlocked!
+- [x] instructions
+- [x] seaworthy
+- [x] OOZEdiveTRAPpine
+- [x] 6games-container.stats-card15
+- [x] 11seafoamGAMES_JSON
+- [x] 19187800268BRAIN
+- [x] 74FLANNELclick
+- [x] toLocaleString<div>1IVY
+- [x] ZooHowCEDAR

 ## License